 About the Author

 Marc Woodhead is founder and CEO of cutting-edge software development business Holograph.
-With 25 years’ experience in graphic design, computer system design, human-computer interaction and psychology, he is recognized as one of the UK’s most inventive creatives.
+With 25 years’ experience in graphic design, computer system design, human-computer interaction and psychology, he is recognised as one of the UK’s most inventive creatives.